 5. Can I get deported for trafficking marijuana?

 Yes, because trafficking pot is considered an aggravated felony.
 Non-citizens convicted of aggravated felonies can be immediately deported from the U.S. Additionally, they are barred from seeking visas, green cards, or asylum status.5

 Therefore, it is extremely important that aliens facing drug charges consult with an experienced immigration and criminal defense attorney right away.
 It may be possible to get the charges changed or reduced to a non-deportable offense.

 Return to our main page on Las Vegas Nevada marijuana laws.

 Call us if you are facing a drug charge…

-If you are in need of criminal defense legal representation in Las Vegas, contact our Las Vegas Criminal Defense Lawyers to schedule a free consultation.
+If you are in need of criminal defense legal representation in Las Vegas, contact our Las Vegas Criminal Defense Lawyers to schedule a consultation.

 Learn more about Nevada drug crimes.

 ¿Habla español?
 Más información acerca del tráfico de marihuana en Nevada.